 Conservation ActionsThe species has been included on CITES Appendix I since 1975, and legally protected in all range states.
-An extensive international co-operative programme for the conservation of this species is being implemented with in situ activities being conducted in Indonesia and Malaysia.
-The primary objectives are to develop and deploy effective anti-poaching teams and to provide the co-ordination capacity to manage and sustain the programme.
-Rhino Protection Units (RPU) have been a force majeur in stopping poaching in Sumatra.
-Many organizations are involved with these units, which work under a Memorandum of Understanding with the Government of Indonesia (Sectionov and Waladi pers. comm.).
+Rhino Protection Units (RPUs) have been a force majeur in fighting poaching in Sumatra.
+Many organizations are involved with these units, which work under a Memorandum of Understanding with the Government of Indonesia's Ministry of Environment and Forestry.
 The expansion and reinforcement of anti-poaching programs, as well as expanding the current captive breeding program, are the top priorities if this species is to survive.

-There is a need for further surveys in northern Myanmar to determine the status of any remaining populations.
+There is a need for further surveys in Myanmar and in Kalimantan to determine the location of any remaining animals.

-The subspecies Dicerorhinus sumatrensis lasiotis formerly occurred in India, Bhutan, Bangladesh, and Myanmar (Nowak, 1999).
-The subspecies is extinct in the three former countries, but there is a possibility that populations remain in northern Myanmar.
+The subspecies Dicerorhinus sumatrensis lasiotis formerly occurred in India, Bhutan, Bangladesh, and Myanmar (Nowak 1999).
+The subspecies is extinct in the three former countries, but there is a possibility that a tiny remnant population remains in northern Myanmar.

 The subspecies Dicerorhinus sumatrensis harrissoni formerly occurred throughout the island of Borneo.
 The subspecies now is considered extinct in the wild in Sabah (Malaysian Borneo).
-A handful of individuals may still survive in Sarawak (Malaysia) and Kalimantan (Indonesia) (Meyaard, 1986).
+A handful of individuals may still survive in east Kalimantan (Indonesian Borneo) (Kurniawan, pers. comm.).

-It occurs from sea level to over 2,500 m asl.
+The species occurs from sea level and up to 2,500 m asl.

-Population InformationThe total population is estimated at fewer than 275 individuals, though probably more than 220.
-Until the early 1990's the numbers continued to decline at a rapid rate with estimated losses of 50% or more of the population per decade (Foose and van Strien 1997).
+Population InformationThe total population now is estimated to be fewer than 80 individuals.
+Until the early 1990s the numbers continued to decline at a rapid rate with estimated losses of 50% or more of the population per decade (Foose and van Strien 1997).
 The total population of the Sumatran Rhino has declined by at least 80 percent in the last 30 years.
 The combination of the extent and rate of population reduction, as well as population fragmentation, makes it perhaps the most threatened large mammal on Earth.

-The population status of the subspecies Dicerorhinus sumatrensis lasiotis is unknown, with the very slight possibility that a small number of individuals survive in the Lassai Tract in Myanmar.
+The population status of the subspecies Dicerorhinus sumatrensis lasiotis is unknown, with the very slight possibility that a small number of individuals survive in Myanmar.

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.